 On our website you'll find a data plot showing the amount of ≥10 MeV solar protons measured near Earth.
 During huge explosions on the Sun a solar radiation storm can be triggered.
-Solar protons get expelled into interplanetary space space and can travel at speeds near the speed of light in extreme events.
+Solar protons get blown into space and can travel at speeds near the speed of light in extreme events.
 They are the first particles to arrive at Earth so a solar radiation storm can develop very quickly following a major event on the Sun.
-These solar protons are another solid indicator that there was an eruptive solar event that likely launched a coronal mass ejection into space.
-While we can be pretty confident at this stage that a coronal mass ejection was launched into space, this is not the ideal way to determine if the coronal mass ejection is Earth-directed as these particles tend to follow the interplanetary magnetic field: the Parker spiral.
-It has happened that we experienced a solar radiation storm at Earth even though the associated coronal mass ejection did not have an Earth-directed component.
+These solar protons are a good indicator that there was an eruptive solar event that likely launched a coronal mass ejection into space.
+While we can be pretty confident that a coronal mass ejection was launched into space, this is not the ideal way to determine if the coronal mass ejection is Earth-directed as these particles tend to follow the interplanetary magnetic field: the Parker spiral.
+It has happened that we saw a solar radiation storm at Earth even though the associated coronal mass ejection did not have an Earth-directed component.
 This often occurs during events near the western limb but in rare cases, even protons from major far side solar events have reached our planet.

 Below we have two great examples of how a coronal mass ejection could look like on the images coming from the SOHO/LASCO instrument package.
 The animation on the left shows a coronal mass ejection as seen by the SOHO/LASCO C2 instrument which is heading towards the north and did not impact Earth.
 There is no halo outline so we can easily conclude that this plasma cloud isn't aimed at Earth.
 On the right however we see a full halo coronal mass ejection as seen by SOHO/LASCO C2.
 The outline of this coronal mass ejection forms a perfect circle engulfing LASCO's entire field of view.
 This means one of two things: the plasma cloud is aimed straight towards or away from us.